 Authors: Lorenzo Fasano (Student ID: 34853558) and Jay Hamilton (Student ID: 84258116).

-This report highlights the structure, testing, strengths and weaknesses of the application HeroesAndVillains.
+This report highlights the structure, testing, strengths and weaknesses of the application HeroesAndVillains created by Lorenzo Fasano and Jay Hamilton.

-The focus of this project has been to implement the basic design principles of Object Oriented programming using Java to familiarise ourselves with the Java API and to develop methods of collaborating on a small scale software project.
+The focus of this project has been to implement the basic design principles of Object Oriented programming using Java to familiarise ourselves with the Java API and to develop collaboration skills on a software development projects.

 The project contains 81 Java classes which create flexible, modular and maintainable code.
 The main classes present in this project are Character.java, Collectable.java, Minigame.Java and Building.java.
 These four abstract classes form the backbone of the project structure and characterise the expected behaviour in the child classes.
 Most of the remaining classes such as Hero, Villain, Hospital, RockPaperScissors, HealingItem, and Armor extend one of the four initial classes.
 Please refer to the UML diagram for the complete list of these classes.
-In the core structure of the project the use of enumerations was fundamental for storing and distinguishing between objects of the classes that implement Character.java, Building.java or Collectable.java.
-In order to implement the ability to store objects in the Shop inventory or in the HeroesSquad backPack , the class Inventory was implemented.
+In the core structure of the project the use of Enum types was fundamental for storing and distinguishing between objects of the classes that implement Character.java, Building.java or Collectable.java.
+In order to implement the ability to store collectable objects in the Shop and HeroesSquad inventories, the class Inventory was implemented.
 The main property of Inventory is a HashMap<Collectable, Integer> that stores the type of Collectable item and its quantity .
 Supporting methods were then created to check if a collectable was in the inventory, to return a list of the inventory objects and quantities, and to add and delete elements from the inventory.

+The implementation of a reliable system to organise Collectable items together with the implementation of abstract low-level classes was a key design feature that allowed a simple and modular design of the high level structure.

 A similar concept was applied for the creation of the HealingWard class used inside the Hospital class to store the information of the Hero objects that are healed using HealingItem objects.
 In HealingWard, the main property is healingWard, a HashMap<Hero, Integer>, which stores the hero being healed and the time it will take until that hero is fully healed.
 The time updates in the HealingWard property are achieved by using a secondary thread and by constantly decreasing the Integer stored for each Hero object.

 The communication between the HeroesSquad object and the Building objects was achieved by creating a series of methods that used the HeroesSquad object setters and getters to modify this object depending on events.
-At a higher level the existence of the Engine class and helpers allowed to keep track of the HeroesSquad object, the right current City and of the current Villain, this was done using GameWindowManager in the GUI application as explained in the next paragraph.

 Once the command line version of the game was created the GUI version was started.
-The class GameWindowManager deals with opening and giving visibility to the windows in the right order and it is responsible of updating the HeroesSquad, Villains and list of City objects (world) while the game is running.

-The GameWindowManager class also contains the main logic behind the implementation of the serialisation of the game current status and the scores saving.
+The class GameWindowManager deals with opening and giving visibility to the windows in the right order, it is also responsible of updating the HeroesSquad, Villains and Worldobjects (An ArrayList of City Objects) while the game is running.
+This class also contains the main logic behind the thserialisation of the games current status and the saving of the scores.